HeyItsBATMAN/dxvk-async/README.md

 [doitsujin](https://github.com/doitsujin/dxvk) for DXVK

-[jomihaka](https://github.com/jomihaka/dxvk-poe-hack) for the original patch, which this one is based on
+[archfan](https://github.com/archfan) for updating and testing for patch 0.91+ (outdated now)

-[archfan](https://github.com/archfan) for updating and testing for patch 0.91+
+[jomihaka](https://github.com/jomihaka/dxvk-poe-hack) for the original and most updated patch